Monday, March 31, 2014

 1/8 tsp fresh ground pepper

-sliced artichokes, chopped roasted red peppers, chopped avocado, chopped fresh basil and some olive oil -- all organic.
-This is a very yummy simple and easy salad.
+sliced artichokes, chopped roasted red peppers, chopped avocado, chopped fresh basil with olive oil

 Whole wheat tortillas wrapped with your favorite sandwich fixings.
 I used provolone, turkey, ham and spinach leaves.
-I mixed a little garlic powder with some mayo and there you go!
-So simple and so yummy.
+I mixed a little garlic powder with some mayo or you can use yogurt or cream cheese.

 Monday, March 24, 2014